paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 #### `ApprovalVotingMessage::CheckAndImportAssignment`

 On receiving a `ApprovalVotingMessage::CheckAndImportAssignment` message, we check the assignment cert against the block entry.
 The cert itself contains information necessary to determine the candidate that is being assigned-to.
 In detail:
   * Load the `BlockEntry` for the relay-parent referenced by the message.
-If there is none, return `VoteCheckResult::Report`.
+If there is none, return `AssignmentCheckResult::Bad`.
   * Fetch the `SessionInfo` for the session of the block
   * Determine the assignment key of the validator based on that.
+  * Determine the claimed core index by looking up the candidate with given index in `block_entry.candidates`.
+Return `AssignmentCheckResult::Bad` if missing.
   * Check the assignment cert
     * If the cert kind is `RelayVRFModulo`, then the certificate is valid as long as `sample < session_info.relay_vrf_samples` and the VRF is valid for the validator's key with the input `block_entry.relay_vrf_story ++ sample.encode()` as described with [the approvals protocol section](../../protocol-approval.md#assignment-criteria).
 We set `core_index = vrf.make_bytes().to_u32() % session_info.n_cores`.
 If the `BlockEntry` causes inclusion of a candidate at `core_index`, then this is a valid assignment for the candidate at `core_index` and has delay tranche 0.
 Otherwise, it can be ignored.
     * If the cert kind is `RelayVRFDelay`, then we check if the VRF is valid for the validator's key with the input `block_entry.relay_vrf_story ++ cert.core_index.encode()` as described in [the approvals protocol section](../../protocol-approval.md#assignment-criteria).
 The cert can be ignored if the block did not cause inclusion of a candidate on that core index.
 Otherwise, this is a valid assignment for the included candidate.
 The delay tranche for the assignment is determined by reducing `(vrf.make_bytes().to_u64() % (session_info.n_delay_tranches + session_info.zeroth_delay_tranche_width)).saturating_sub(session_info.zeroth_delay_tranche_width)`.
     * We also check that the core index derived by the output is covered by the `VRFProof` by means of an auxiliary signature.
-    * If the delay tranche is too far in the future, return `VoteCheckResult::Ignore`.
+    * If the delay tranche is too far in the future, return `AssignmentCheckResult::TooFarInFuture`.
-    * `import_checked_assignment`
+  * Import the assignment.
+    * Load the candidate in question and access the `approval_entry` for the block hash the cert references.
+    * Ignore if we already observe the validator as having been assigned.
+    * Ensure the validator index is not part of the backing group for the candidate.
+    * Ensure the validator index is not present in the approval entry already.
+    * Create a tranche entry for the delay tranche in the approval entry and note the assignment within it.
+    * Note the candidate index within the approval entry.
+  * `check_full_approvals(candidate_entry, filter by this specific approval entry)`
+  * Schedule a wakeup with `next_wakeup`.
-    * return the appropriate `VoteCheckResult` on the response channel.
+  * return the appropriate `AssignmentCheckResult` on the response channel.

 #### `ApprovalVotingMessage::CheckAndImportApproval`